Guidance

 • ensure that the business is kept informed of progress on any outstanding issues

-We work across a wide range of legislation, and this provides us with different powers, for example in relation to entering business premises, inspecting or seizing products and documentation, and dealing with non-compliance.
+We work across a wide range of legislation, and this provides us with different powers, for example in relation to entering business premises, inspecting or seizing products and documentation, and addressing non-compliance.
 In exercising our powers, we have regard to relevant legal requirements and codes of practice.
-We are committed to treating those we regulate in a fair, unbiased and objective manner.

-Read our latest Delivery Report
+Read our latest Delivery Report.

-View our list of statutory enforcement actions
+View our list of enforcement actions.

 Helping you to get it right